edudiego/acbook-backbonejs/README.md

 # AC Book: Node.js

-This course consists of an Introduction to Node.Js and Express.
+This course consists of an Introduction to Backbone.JS.

-We cover the main features of both, and also develop a small Social Network project.
+We cover the main features Backbone presenting its features in a didatic, incremental way.

-Requirements: Basic JS Knowledge
+Requirements: Basic Javascritp knowledge.

 ### Lecture 1